Germ cell tumors are cancers that arise from the reproductive cells of the testis or ovaries.

 Presenting manifestations depend on the histological subtype, the size of the tumor, and the rapidity of growth.
 Mature teratomas, which are slow growing, can often be diagnosed incidentally.
 The common clinical symptoms of mediastinal non-seminomatous germ cell tumors are a cough, dyspnea, chest pain, fever, night sweats, and weight loss.
 Rarely the tumor can compress critical structures such as the superior vena cava in the mediastinum resulting in manifestations of superior vena cava syndrome such as facial plethora, prominent neck veins.
 Compression of bronchus can result in post-obstructive pneumonia, and hemoptysis can be seen when erosion into bronchus occurs.

 Mediastinal non-seminomatous germ cell tumors are considered poor risk tumors.
-There is no standardized staging system for mediastinal germ cell tumors.
-Treatment strategies for mediastinal non-seminomatous germ cell tumors largely depend on the tumor histology.
-Due to the rarity of the disease, there is a paucity of large randomized controlled studies to guide treatment.
+No standardized staging system exists for mediastinal germ cell tumors.
+Treatment strategies for mediastinal non-seminomatous germ cell tumors are largely determined by the histology of the tumor.
+The rare occurence of these tumors lends to the paucity of large randomized controlled studies to guide treatment.
 Treatment strategies are based on small case series, retrospective data, single-center studies, and the literature from gonadal germ cell tumors.
 Chemotherapy and surgery are two main modalities that have been evaluated for the treatment of mediastinal germ cell tumors.

-Teratomas are refractory to chemotherapy.
-Surgical resection is the treatment of choice for benign teratomas.
+Teratomas are refractory to chemotherapy, thus surgical resection is the treatment of choice for benign teratomas.
 The mainstay of treatment for mediastinal non-seminomatous germ cell tumors other than mature teratoma is multi-agent chemotherapy followed by salvage surgery to resect any residual tumors.
 The chemotherapy regimen includes a combination of cisplatin with bleomycin and etoposide (BEP) or with ifosfamide and etoposide (VIP) for four cycles.
 In a trial that compared bleomycin and etoposide to ifosfamide and etoposide in 304 patients with advanced or disseminated germ cell tumors, the response rates, complete remission rates, and two-year overall survival were similar between the two groups.
 Ifosfamide and etoposide are sometimes preferred over the bleomycin-containing regimen in patients with mediastinal non-seminomatous germ cell tumors because of potential pulmonary toxicity with bleomycin and the potential need for salvage surgery after chemotherapy.
+Sequential treatment with chemotherapy followed by autologous stem cell transplantation has been shown to improve survival and might be a good strategy in certain patients.
 Tumor markers such as AFP and b-HCG need to be followed to assess response to chemotherapy and early fall in tumor markers would be helpful to plan subsequent treatment.

-Surgical resection of any residual masses is recommended to improve overall outcome.
-Surgery is recommended in even in patients who have elevated tumor markers post chemotherapy who are otherwise good surgical candidates.
+Surgical resection of any residual mass is recommended to improve overall outcome and is recommended even if serum tumor markers remain elevated after chemotherapy for patients who are good surgical candidates.
 In a salvage surgery study that included 32 patients with residual mediastinal non-seminomatous tumor after chemotherapy, 66% of resected tumors were noted to be viable, 22% of tumors were teratoma, and 12% were necrosis.
 Additional systemic chemotherapy is recommended in patients who had a viable residual tumor.
 Unlike mediastinal seminomas, there is no role for radiation therapy in the treatment of mediastinal non-seminomatous germ cell tumors.